Figure 1: Butterfly valve

-Figure 3: A zero offset butterfly valve with a lever handle on the left and an eccentric butterfly valve with a hand wheel on the right
+Figure 4: A zero offset butterfly valve with a lever handle on the left and an eccentric butterfly valve with a hand wheel on the right

-A triple offset butterfly valve (TOV or TOBV) is often used in critical applications and is designed similar to a double offset butterfly valve.
+A triple offset butterfly valve (TOV or TOBV) is often used in critical applications and is designed similarly to a double offset butterfly valve.
 The third offset is the disc-seat contact axis.
-The seat surface takes a conical shape which coupled with the same shape at the ridge of the disc, results in minimal contact before full closure of the valve.
+The seat surface takes a conical shape which, coupled with the same shape at the ridge of the disc, results in minimal contact before full closure of the valve.
 A triple offset butterfly valve is more efficient and allows for less wear.
 Triple offset valves are often made of metal seats to create a bubble-tight shut-off.
 The metal seats allow butterfly valves to be used in higher temperature ranges.

-High performance butterfly valve designs use the pressure in the pipeline to increase the interference between the seat and the disc edge.
+High-performance butterfly valve designs use the pressure in the pipeline to increase the interference between the seat and the disc edge.
 These butterfly valves have higher pressure ratings and are prone to less wear.

-A wafer-style butterfly valve is the most economical version and it is sandwiched between two pipe flanges.
-This valve may or may not have flange holes outside of the valve body as seen in Figure 5.
-The pipe flanges are connected through long bolts that cross the entire valve body, as seen in Figure 6.
+A wafer-style butterfly valve is the most economical version, and it is sandwiched between two pipe flanges.
+This valve may or may not have flange holes outside the valve body (Figure 6 labeled A).
+The pipe flanges are connected through long bolts that cross the entire valve body.
 The sealing between the valve and pipe flanges is accomplished via gaskets, O-rings, and flat valve faces on both sides of the valve.
-This type of connection is designed for sealing against bi-directional differential pressures and to prevent backflow in systems designed for universal flow.
+This type of connection is designed for sealing against bi-directional differential pressures and preventing backflow in systems designed for universal flow.

 Manual actuated butterfly valves are inexpensive and easy to operate.
 The two common methods are a discussed below:

-Figure 7: An electric actuated butterfly valve
+Figure 7: Manual butterfly valves